saylerb/ruby-submissions/1603/module_4_assignments/gametime/template/check_in1.markdown

   - player can move around the screen using arrow keys (or WASD)
   - player can only move one axis at a time (no diagonal, cannot press mulitple directional keys at once)
   - player moves at constant rate, acceration is instant
-  - colisions stop players instantly
+  - collisions stop players instantly

 - Obstacles
   - obstacles: spikes only (instant death)